-If the user does not press a key during the 30 second prealert, the alarm output will latch and the panel will communicate the alarm to the central station.
-The alarm will sound until the Bell Cutoff time expires (Section [005] "System Times"), or until a code is entered.
-(See 5.13 "Bell" on page 23.)
+If the user does not press a key during the 30 second pre-alert, the alarm output will latch and the panel will communicate the alarm to the central station.
+The alarm will sound until the Bell Cutoff time expires (Section [005] "System Times"), or until a code is entered (see Section 5.13 "Siren").

-NOTE:If a second Fire type zone is violated or if the Fire keys are pressed during the delay period, the panel will latch the alarm output and will immediately communicate the alarm.
+If a second Fire type zone is violated or if the Fire keys are pressed during the delay period, the panel will latch the alarm output and will immediately communicate the alarm.
 A violated Fire zone will be displayed on all keypads and can be delayed at any keypad.
 Typically this zone is used for latching smoke detectors.